erwstout/snoochies/README.md

 - Installs dependencies automatically (pass `--no-install` to skip).
 - Updates `package.json` and `package-lock.json` to match your chosen project name.

+See [docs/scaffold.md](docs/scaffold.md) for a full walkthrough of the prompts, defaults, emitted files, and package manager choices when running `npx get-snoochies`.

 ## 🚀 Getting started

 1. Install dependencies